tom-bleher/epicChargeSharing/README.md

 # epicChargeSharing

-A GEANT4-based simulation for charge sharing studies in AC-LGAD pixel sensors.
+A GEANT4-based simulation for spatial charge sharing studies in segmented pixel-pad sensors.

 ## Prerequisites